MatFluor/meteor-accounting/README.md

 No, that's what portable means too - no dependencies on your side.

 #### Is it reliable?
 If I loose the data I'm screwed!
-meteor-accounting works with the SQLite3 Database engine in it's background - every transaction is written into the database when you do it - so no manuel "Save" is necessary. *But this does not mean that a backup is useless!* A backup is a reliable way to make sure your data isn't lost in case of a crash or similar events.
+meteor-accounting works with the SQLite3 Database engine in it's background - every transaction is written into the database when you do it - so no manuel _Save_ is necessary. **But this does not mean that a backup is useless!** A backup is a reliable way to make sure your data isn't lost in case of a crash or similar events.

 #### A Backup sounds nice, do I need to always copy the file to my eg. USB stick by myself?
 At the moment - yes.
 I'm working on a simple Backup mechanism, which always saves your database on a location of your choice.
 The location will then be visible as "backup path" in the program.